Domestic and International Students

 Graduate degree programs are open to Canadian and international applicants.
 Canadian applicants are encouraged to apply to either program.
 Due to the allocation of financial support at the University of the University of Toronto, we strongly encourage international applicants to apply to the PhD program rather than the MA.
 Canadian applicants are very welcome to apply to either program.

-Each year, about 5 applicants are admitted into the MA program and 6 applicants are admitted into the PhD programs (4 year and 5 year).
+Depending on the applicant pool, about 4 applicants are admitted into the MA program and 5 applicants are admitted into the PhD program (4 and 5 year).
 All incoming students are guaranteed a funding package that covers tuition and living expenses.
 For details, see our funding and fellowships page.

 Admission to the PhD requires either a bachelor’s degree or a master’s degree from a recognized university.
 A student seeking admission to the PhD on the basis of a master’s degree must have a GPA of 3.7 in that master’s program.
 The PhD program is intended primarily for those interested in an academic career and doing advanced research.
 Applicants must satisfy the Admissions Committee that they are capable of independent research at an advanced level.